 A Short Message Service (SMS) text message is sent over a GSM network as a stream of 1120 bits of data.
 The 3GPP TS 23.038 technical specification, which defines the language-specific requirements for GSM, describes three methods to represent an alphabet:

-(click here to open a popup window that shows an example of how a SMS related PC application treats different characters of different languages)
+The annex at the end of this document shows an example of how a SMS related PC application treats different characters of different languages.

 This may lead to some bizarre count and pricing for messages containing same number of characters, but different national character types.
 Here is an example: